Select Page

 Curve of the earth

-Over the years, we have been developing radio systems to overcome the line-of-sight limitations intrinsic to terrestrial mobile and portable radios, commonly imposed by obstructions such as mountains, buildings, and the earth’s curvature.
-To circumvent these hindrances, we have forged a web of interconnected mountaintop sites.
-During the creation of this terrestrial network, we extended significant coverage into the Pacific Ocean.
-A multitude of these mountaintop sites now provide coverage roughly 70 miles seaward and stretch approximately 300 miles from north of Morro Bay to the south of the Mexican border.
-(We do not recommend using our network south of the Mexican border as we are not licensed to operate in Mexican waters.)
+Over the years, we have developed radio systems to overcome the line-of-sight limits of terrestrial mobile and portable radios caused by mountains, buildings, and the earth’s curvature.
+To do this, we built a network of interconnected mountaintop sites that extends coverage into the Pacific Ocean.
+Many of these sites now reach about 70 miles offshore and span roughly 300 miles, from north of Morro Bay to south of the Mexican border.
+We do not recommend use south of the Mexican border, as we are not licensed to operate in Mexican waters.

 In addition to these advantages, our networked radios provide:

-1. The capability to communicate on land, unlike marine radios which are restricted to specific marine entities.
+1. The capability to communicate on land, unlike marine radios, which are restricted to specific marine entities.
+Call home or office.

 2. Extended communication range into the ocean, beyond the scope of cell phone coverage.

-4. Conversation encryption to ensure privacy and prevent unauthorized monitoring.
+4. Encrypted conversations to ensure privacy and prevent unauthorized monitoring.

 6. A tailored emergency alert function.